What Do Cannabis Purple Stems Mean and How to Handle Them?

 Before you react, observe your purple-stemmed plant for two weeks to see if there are symptoms that indicate other causes.

 Purple stems caused by genetics (you have nothing to worry about)

 If your cannabis plant’s color is a result of genetics, it’ll look healthy and show no other signs of distress.
 It may just be adapting to the environment.

-Although most marijuana cultivars are resistant to diseases and pests, pathogens in the soil can prevent your marijuana plant from getting nutrients and water.
+Although most cultivars are resistant to diseases and cannabis pests, pathogens in the soil can prevent your marijuana plant from getting nutrients and water.